Tend and befriend: Neuroendocrine underpinnings

 Human and animal studies (reviewed in Taylor et al., 2000) suggest that oxytocin is the neuroendocrine mechanism underlying the female "befriend" stress response.
 Oxytocin administration to rats and prairie voles increased social contact and social grooming behaviors, reduced stress, and lowered aggression.
 In humans, oxytocin promotes mother-infant attachments, romantic pair bonds, and friendships.
 Social contact or support during stressful times leads to lowered sympathetic and neuroendocrine stress responses.
-Although social support downregulates these physiological stress responses in both men and women, women are more likely to seek social contact during stress.
+Although social support downregulates these physiological stress responses in both men and women, women are more likely to seek some forms of social contact during stress.
 Furthermore, support from another female provides enhanced stress-reducing benefits to women.
-However, a review of female aggression noted that "The fact that OT [oxytocin] enhances, rather than diminishes, attention to potential threat in the environment casts doubt on the popular ‘tend-and-befriend’ hypothesis which is based on the presumed anxiolytic effect of OT".
+However, a review of female aggression noted that "The fact that OT [oxytocin] enhances, rather than diminishes, attention to potential threat in the environment casts doubt on the popular 'tend-and-befriend' hypothesis which is based on the presumed anxiolytic effect of OT".

 Benefits of affiliation under stress

 According to Taylor (2000), affiliative behaviors and tending activities reduce biological stress responses in both parents and offspring, thereby reducing stress-related health threats.
 "Befriending" may lead to substantial mental and physical health benefits in times of stress.
 Social isolation is associated with significantly enhanced risk of mortality, whereas social support is tied to positive health outcomes, including reduced risk of illness and death.

-Women have higher life expectancies from birth in most countries where there is equal access to medical care.
+Women have higher life expectancies from birth in modernized countries where there is equal access to medical care.
 In the United States, for example, this difference is almost 6 years.
 One hypothesis is that men's responses to stress (which include aggression, social withdrawal, and substance abuse) place them at risk for adverse health-related consequences.
 In contrast, women's responses to stress, which include turning to social sources for support, may be protective to health.
+There are a number of problems and controversies inherent in this reading, however.
+One major issue is that the female advantage in life expectancy is relatively recent and seems to be related to major societal changes accompanying industrialization, only some of which relate to modern medical advancements.
+Prior to the Industrial Revolution, men outlived women in many of the societies for which we have demographic data, and in many non-western societies the gap only begun to close and then reverse in the mid-to-late 20th century.
+The supposed "universality" of women's more adaptive coping mechanisms in response to stress is further challenged by pre-modern data indicating that female rates of suicide were much higher than male rates in many traditional societies.